DX-at-Scale/dx-at-scale/README.md

 ##### 1st Cycle of DDD "Kata"
 With all the steps above completed, you are now ready to begin exploring your business domain for the first time.
 Keep in mind that DDD is an iterative process, and this initial cycle serves as the first spark to accelerate the Agile team's learning curve.

-For this first cycle, it is recommended that your DDD champion take the lead, with strong support from the Agile team members.
+For this first cycle, it is recommended that your DDD coach take the lead, with strong support from the Agile team members.

 This article will not dive into the details, as the "DDD Starter Modeling Process" already covers them.
 Instead, it will summarize the activities recommended at each step.